marmelab/react-admin/docs/Translation.md

 # Translation

-React-admin interface uses English as the default language.
+The react-admin interface uses English as the default language.
 But it also supports any other language, thanks to the [polyglot.js](http://airbnb.io/polyglot.js/) library.

 ## Changing Locale